 Public Act 621 of 1978 as amended provides that a local unit shall not incur expenditures in excess of the amount appropriated.
-In the body of the financial statements, the Township's actual expenditures and budgeted expenditures for the budgetary funds have been shown on a functional and activity basis.
-The approved budgets of the Township for these budgetary funds were adopted on a fund basis.
+The approved budgets of the Township for budgetary funds were adopted on a fund level.
+Amendments are made to the budgets when determined to be necessary throughout the year.
+The budgets presented are the final amended amounts.
+Budgets close on June 30th each year.